 An entry is made on the Trawl Effort / Total Catch form for each non-fishing day and for each haul made during the trip regardless of whether the haul was sampled for species composition.
+For the purposes of the observer program, a fishing day is defined as any day (0000-2359) in which a retrieval is made.
+For example, if a vessel deploys the first haul of a trip at 2200 on 5 January and does not retrieve the haul until 0145 on 6 January, 5 January would be considered a non-fishing day.
 Note that for a given haul, the fields for date/time, position and depth are split for start and end entries (Figure 6-12).
 Pages are numbered consecutively for each trip.
 For fields that remain the same over time, down arrows are acceptable.

 Field Definition Observer Code: Record your observer program identification code.
 Vessel Coo de: Record the vessel code (Appendix 3).
 If your vessel is not on this list, call the SOP immediately.
 Trip ID Enter the trip identification number (assigned by the program prior to each trip).
 Haul Record haul numbers sequentially for the trip.
 You can start at "1" or use the same numbering system as the captain but you must include hauls with zero catch.
 Enter "0" for all non-fishing days and enter a time and position for this day.
-Total nets Record the how many nets fished (e.g., 1, 2 or 4) during a haul.
+For the purposes of the observer program, a fishing day is defined as any day (0000-2359) in which a retrieval is made.
+Total nets Record the how many nets were fished (e.g., 1, 2 or 4) during a haul.
 For shrimp this excludes the try net.
 For finfish, this will typically be "1".
 Gear Perf Record the appropriate code for gear performance: 1.
 No problem 2.
-Net spread issues (door- and warp-related problems) 3.
+Door- and warp-related problems 3.
 Net not fishing (bogged, obstructed, bag untied, torn, etc) 4.
 Net lost 5.
 Other For performance #2-5, document details about the problem in the Observer Logbook.
 Sampled?
-Check box if a catch composition sample was collected for this haul Target Record the intended target species: S - Shrimp F - Fish Substrate Record the dominant substrate using the following categories modified from Longhurst (1965): M - Mud S - Sand R - Rocky C - Corals
+Check box if a catch composition sample was collected for this haul Target Record the intended target species: S - Shrimp F - Fish Substrate Record the dominant substrate using the following categories modified from Longhurst (1965):